Literate-Computing/literate-computing.github.io/index.md

 </font>
 {% endraw %}

 The following video presents early practices back to late 2015 and 2016Q1.
-Since then we have been developed *Literate Computing Tools* as enhancement of [Jupyter](https://jupyter.org/).
+Since then, we have been developed *Literate Computing Tools* as enhancement of [Jupyter](https://jupyter.org/).

 {% capture the_beginning %}
 {% include youtube-w.html id='T309jbgdaqI' %}